How are population and settlement data used in disaster risk reduction and response efforts?

-Population data helps disaster risk managers to assess what proportion of the population is potentially at risk due to its exposure to a hazard.
-In addition, it helps emergency managers to assess how many people reside within an affected area.
-Exposure maps are generated overlaying population data on top of hazard-related layers.
-These maps are extremely useful for disaster risk and emergency managers as they provides an estimate of the number of people currently residing inside high hazard areas.
-Such information on the number of people exposed is beneficial for preparedness efforts in anticipation of a major event such as a storm, as high exposure areas can be prioritized for evacuation efforts in order to potentially save a significant number of lives.
-Furthermore, exposure maps can also be used to investigate the likely impact caused by a natural hazard, as estimations can be made regarding the extent of the damage and the number of possible casualties knowing the number of people that reside within an affected location and the magnitude of the event.
+Human population data is essential for disaster management efforts to assess how many people are potentially exposed to a hazard or reside within an already affected area.
+An exposure map shows this assessment.
+They are generated by merging geospatial population data with hazard related data and interpreting the overlaps.
+Information on the number/density of people exposed aids preparedness efforts in anticipation of a major event such as a hurricane, as high exposure areas can be prioritized for evacuation efforts in order to potentially save a significant number of lives.
+Exposure maps can also be used to investigate the likely impact caused by a natural hazard, as estimations can be made regarding the extent of the damage and casualties if population data and disaster magnitude are known.

-Satellite-based population data can contribute to monitor target 2 of the Sendai Framework for Disaster Risk Reduction 2015-2030, i.e. "a substantial reduction in numbers of affected people".
-In addition, population and settlement data can contribute to monitor some of the Sustainable Development Goals and targets, for example target 11.3 "By 2030, enhance inclusive and sustainable urbanization and capacity for participatory, integrated and sustainable human settlement planning and management in all countries".
-The indicator "ratio of land consumption rate to population growth rate" is currently proposed for this target, and settlement data such as the Global Human Settlement Layer (cf. below links to the data) is foreseen as a possible data source to monitor this indicator.
+While census data conveys how many people are living in an administrative unit, Earth Observation (EO) satellite data shows where people live and provides information about population dynamics.
+For exposure maps to be optimally useful, data sets need to be up-to-date, of high quality, and easily accessible.
+Satellite-based population data can contribute to monitor target 2 of the Sendai framework for Disaster Risk Reduction 2015-2030, i.e. to aim for "...a substantial reduction in numbers of affected people" with respect to disasters.
+In addition, population and settlement data can contribute to monitor some of the Sustainable Development Goals and targets, for example target 11.3: "By 2030, enhance inclusive and sustainable urbanization and capacity for participatory, integrated and sustainable human settlement planning and management in all countries."

 How are urban settlements mapped from space and how does satellite imagery contribute to the estimation of population data?

-Population data is commonly collected through a census.
-Originally collected as detailed data at the household level, census data is then spatially aggregated to the level of administrative units such as a municipal district (cf. top image of figure 1).
-This means that each pixel within an administrative boundary is assigned the same population value, no matter whether it is an urban area or a forest.
-It is obvious that natural hazards do not follow administrative borders, and humans settle in specific patterns that are not represented by aggregated population data either.
-Therefore, to create meaningful exposure maps within an administrative boundary, it is necessary to disaggregate the census data.
-The disaggreagation of census data is possible using satellite imagery as it is done for example with the Worldpop and Landscan databases (cf. bottom image of figure 1).
+It is also important to estimate how many people are residing in an area.
+Population census data is originally collected as detailed data at the household level, then spatially aggregated to the level of administrative units such as a municipal district (cf. top image of Figure 2).
+This means that each pixel within an administrative boundary is assigned the same population value, no matter where it is an urban area or a forest.
+It is obvious that this is not representative of real world population congregation.
+Therefore, to create a meaningful exposure map within an administrative boundary, it is necessary to disaggregate the census data.
+The disaggregation is possible using satellite imagery.

-LandScan is the finest resolution global population distribution data available, at approximately 1 kilometer resolution.
-The LandScan algorithm uses spatial data and a multi-variable dasymetric modeling approach to disaggregate census data within an administrative boundary.
-Based upon the spatial data and the socioeconomic and cultural understanding of an area, cells are preferentially weighted for the possible occurrence of population during a day.
-Within each country, the population distribution model calculates a "likelihood" coefficient for each cell and applies the coefficients to the corresponding census data.
+LandScan hosts the finest resolution of global population distribution data available at approximately 1 km resolution.
+The LandScan algorithm uses spatial data and a multi-variable dasymetric modeling approach to disaggragate census data within an administrative boundary.
+Based on the spatial data and the socioeconomic and cultural understanding of an area, cells are preferentially weighted for the possible occurrence of population during the day.
+Whithin each conutry, the population distribution model calculates a "likelihood" coefficient for each cell and applies the coefficients to the corresponding census data.
 The total population for any given area is then allocated proportionally to each cell.
 Since no single population distribution model can account for the differences in spatial data availability, quality, scale, and accuracy as well as the differences in cultural settlement practices, LandScan population distribution models are tailored to match the data conditions and geographical nature of each individual country and region.

 The above examples provide estimates on how many people are residing where.
 Using archived satellite imagery it is also possible to provide estimates regarding when people have resided where.
-Understanding and measuring settlement dynamics is important to update exposure and risk maps, especially when urban fringes with vulnerable people expand into hazard-exposed areas.
-The video presented below shows how human settlements are mapped from space.
+Understanding and measuring settlement dynamics is important to update exposure and risk maps, especially when urban fringes with vulnerable peoples expand into hazard-prone areas.

-An innovative approach to map population dynamics even during day and night can be carried out through the use of mobile phone data as shown in video 2 below.
-For this aproach, a dense network of cell towers is necessary, i.e. the approach is not applicable in all regions of the world.
-Even though this is not a space-based application, we include this approach here since it is showing what is possible to estimate this extremely important data.
+An innovative approach to map population dynamics even during day and night can be carried out through the use of mobile phone data as shown in the video below.
+For this approach, a dense network of cell towers is necessary, i.e. the approach is not applicable in all regions of the world.
+Even though this is not a space-based application, we include this approach here since it is showing what is possible to monitor this extremely important data.

 How can I access population and settlement data?

-There are several datasets which can be used to assess population which are based on remote sensing technology.
-In addition to population estimations, there are also additional products related to population data which map global urban extent, urban land use, human settlement layers, socioeconomic data and urban hazards.
-The products where this data can be accessed are presented below.
+There are several datasets based on remote sensing that can be used to assess population.
+Below are links to population estimates, urban extent, urban land use, human settlement layers, socioeconomic data, and urban hazards.

 How are the datasets used for disaster risk management and emergency response?

-An operational example of the use of satellite-based population data for emergency response can be found in the Copernicus Emergency Mapping Service (EMS).
+An operational example of using satellite-based population data for emergency response can be found in the Copernicus Emergency Mapping Service (EMS).
 The Copernicus EMS portfolio for rapid mapping includes reference maps and delineation maps.
 Reference maps provide a quick updated information on the territory and existing assets using data collected before the disaster.
-By combining the reference information with Landscan population data, Copernicus provides an estimate of people exposed within the area of interest (AOI).
-Delineation maps provide an assessment of the geographical extent of the event.
-Combining the geographical extent polygon with the Landscan population data, Copernicus estimates the number of people affected.
+By combining the reference information with population data, Copernicus provides an estimate of people exposed within the area of interest (AOI).
+Exposure is an integral part of any disaster risk profile.
+Delineation maps provide an assessment of the geographical extent of the disaster event.
+Combining the geographical extent polygon with population data, Copernicus estimates the number of people affected.

-Take, for example, the floods in Malawi in January 2015.
-Heavy rains during several weeks led to severe flooding across the country.
-The floods caused the displacement of thousands of people, extensive damage to crops, livestock and infrastructure.
-Some areas were inaccessible, impeding the conduction of assessments regarding damages and losses on the ground.
-Copernicus EMS was activated by the European Commission's Humanitarian and Civil Protection Department (DG ECHO) on 25 January 2015 (cf. activation website).
-The first reference map was published on the following day (cf. figure 3) giving a first rough estimate on the exposed population within the Area of Interest or AOI (cf. table 1).
-On 28 January 2015 the first delineation maps were published (cf. figure 4), giving a more precise estimate of the number of people affected within the flooded area (cf. table 2).
+This was put into practice during the floods in Malawi in January 2015.
+Heavy rains during several weeks lead to severe flooding across the country.
+The floods caused the displacement of thousands of people, extensive damage to crops, livestock, and infrastructure.
+Some areas were inaccessible, impeding on the ground conduction of assessments regarding damages and losses.
+Copernicus EMS was activated by the European Commission's Humanitarian and Civil Protection Department on 25 January 2015 (activation website).
+The first reference delineation maps were published (cf. Figure 4), giving a more precise estimate of the number of people affected within the flooded area (cf. Table 2).